 | S Silver PR DCAM | 1,789,488 | 1,117,137 | 62.4277% |

-Survival data reveals a dramatic disparity between circulation strikes and collector proofs.
-While survival rates for Philadelphia and Denver coins remain undocumented—typical for widely distributed business strikes that entered commerce immediately—both San Francisco proof varieties demonstrate documented survival figures of 1,117,137 specimens, representing a 62.43% survival rate.
+Survival data reveals a striking divide between circulation and collector strikes.
+Survival rates for the Philadelphia and Denver coins are undocumented—typical for widely distributed business strikes that entered commerce immediately and have since scattered across billions of transactions.
+By contrast, both San Francisco proof varieties show documented survival figures of 1,117,137 specimens, a 62.43% survival rate.

 Also Read: Top 70+ Most Valuable Mercury Dimes Worth Money (Chart By Year)